fastify/csrf-protection/README.md

 If you use `fastify-csrf` with `fastify-cookie`, the CSRF secret will be added to the response cookies.
 By default, the cookie used will be named `_csrf`, but you can rename it via the `cookieKey` option.
+When `cookieOpts` are provided, they **override** the default options.
+Make sure you restore any of the default options which provide sensible and secure defaults.

 ```js
 fastify.register(require('fastify-cookie'))